eqlabs/starknet-multisig/README.md

 How to use:

-1. If you don't have it yet, get the Argent X browser extension (not the regular Argent wallet!).
+1. If you don't have it yet, get a StarkNet wallet ([Braavos wallet](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma) or the Argent X browser extension (not the regular Argent wallet!)).
 Change the network to Goerli.
 Create some accounts
 1. Choose whether to create a new multisig or use an existing one.
 If you choose to create a new one:
    1. Choose what the threshold is and how many signers there can be in total.
 The threshold states how many signers have to sign a transaction before it can be executed.
 The total number of signers states how many signers the contract supports in total.
    1. Enter signer addresses